 - quality evaluation.

 Professor Ming Cheng is the Chair of the Higher Education Research Group.
-Other key members (in alphabetic order) include:

 Professor Sean (Shuying) Li (Visiting Professor, Edge Hill University 2019)